 Learn about Vermont Alcohol Laws.

-Virginia laws do not have any minimum legal age for selling alcohol in a venue for off-site use.
-However, another employee age 21 or older must be present.
+State laws do not have any minimum legal age for selling alcohol in a venue for off-site use.
+But another employee age 21 or older must be present.

 Virginia is for Lovers.
 You won’t find any laws for lovers here.
 But this is the place if you’re interested in Virginia Alcohol Laws.

-Washington permits adults to sell alcohol in stores for use off-premises.
+Laws of the State permit adults to sell alcohol in stores for use off-site.
 Thus, the minimum age is 18.

 Find more State of Washington Alcohol Laws.

-In West Virginia alcohol laws are simple about age.
-Adults of any age may sell any alcohol for off-site use.
-They may also tend bar and server it.
-That is, anyone 18 or older may do those jobs.
+State alcohol laws are simple about age.
+Adults of any age may sell any alcohol for either on or off-site use.
+They may also tend bar.
+So people 18 or older may do those jobs.

-Anyone age 16 or 17 may also work in venues that sell alcohol.
-However, they may not sell or deliver either alcohol or non-intoxicating beer.
+Those age 16 or 17 may also work in venues that sell alcohol.
+But they may not sell or serve either alcohol or low proof beer.

 If you visit the state, it’s a good idea to know West Virginia Alcohol Laws.